[ Advisory Board Secure Login ]

 NBC 4 Columbus

 Jerod Smalley has served as Sports Director for NBC4 since 2006.
-Jerod was named Best Anchor (news, weather or sports) by the Ohio Associated Press in 2010 and 2011.
+Smalley was named Best Anchor (news, weather or sports) by the Ohio Associated Press in 2010 and 2011.
 He was named Best Sports Broadcaster by the Ohio A.P. from 2007-2009.
 He and the NBC4 Sports team also received awards for A.P.
 Best Sports Operation in 2007, 2008 and 2010.
-Smalley’s sons, Brady and Tyler, are diagnosed with autism.
+Smalley's sons, Brady and Tyler, are diagnosed with autism.
 He launched a campaign at the station to promote autism awareness and to raise money for research and educational programs.

 Nationwide Children's Center for Autism

-Jacqueline W. Wynn, Ph.D., a licensed psychologist, is the director of Nationwide Children’s Center for Autism Spectrum Disorders.
-She received her Ph.D. in Psychology from UCLA, where she worked with Ivar Lovaas to research outcomes of behavioral intervention.
+Jacqueline W. Wynn, Ph.D., a licensed psychologist, is the director of Nationwide Children's Center for Autism Spectrum Disorders.
+She received her Ph.D. in psychology from UCLA, where she worked with Ivar Lovaas to research outcomes of behavioral intervention.
 She has taught behavioral interventions for autism at UCLA and The Ohio State University.
-Wynn is a clinical assistant professor of Pediatrics and an assistant adjunct professor of Special Education at OSU.
+Wynn is a clinical assistant professor of pediatrics and an assistant adjunct professor of special education at OSU.
 She is a member of the Ohio Autism Coalition for Applied Behavior Analysis.